ctfpilot/ctfp/CONTRIBUTING.md

 We require all contributors to sign the CLA to ensure that contributions can be legally incorporated into the project.
 8. **Review Process:** Be responsive to feedback during the review process.
 Address any requested changes to facilitate the merging of your contribution.
 9. **Merging:** Once approved, your changes will be merged into the `develop` branch and subsequently into the `main` branch for release.
 Code merging is done at the discretion of the maintainers.
-They hold the full right accept or reject any contributions.
+They hold the full right to accept or reject any contributions.

 ### Versioning Guidelines